 When something repeatedly gets under your skin, do you both a favor and let it out on the table.
 Squash it before it becomes something that makes you scream inside.
 Being upfront and open will strengthen your relationship and let one another know when something is bothersome.
 What is unsettling to you may not even register to them as being remotely annoying.
 You’re going to be spending countless hours with each other – make them count and don’t waste time privately being upset, your friend won’t know what is bothering you if you don’t tell them.

 This is never going to get you anywhere.
-If you don’t want to speak with one another, then fine so be it, but make it be known by other than ignoring and avoiding one another.
+If you don’t want to speak with one another, then fine so be it, but make it be known rather than ignoring and avoiding one another.
 Travel involves enough guessing, confusion, and surprises on its own – you don’t want to add more of that between your fellow travelers and yourself.

 If you’re mad or upset, just let the other person know.
 Write them a letter, put a note in their book, or even tell the hostel desk to tell them for you.
 If you don’t want to talk, fine, but somehow convey what the problem at hand is.
 It can’t be stressed enough how much communication is key on the road.

 If you’re giving the silent treatment, clearly you already know you want some space.
-But, if it is you receiving it, after you have actively tried to ask what is wrong, allow them some time to cool off.
+But, if it is you receiving it after you have actively tried to ask what is wrong, allow them some time to cool off.
 Sometimes you will just need a little time apart, and that can do wonders for arguments.

 Carry on like you would if you weren’t getting the cold shoulder.
-Don’t let a dark shadow be cast over the beauty of the rest of what is to be seen and done.
+Don’t let a dark shadow being cast over the beauty of the rest of what is to be seen and done.
 You may be talking to yourself, but hey, it sure beats moping around the entire afternoon.

-Hopefully, you aren’t burdened with this issue but, if you find yourself here the number one thing to remember is, stay calm.
+Hopefully, you aren’t burdened with this issue but, if you find yourself here the number one thing to remember is, to stay calm.
 Fighting over or about money can really open a bad can of worms and be blown out of proportion.
 You truly want to avoid this at all costs as best you can.
 However, if you find yourself in this situation remember these tips:

 It will work out, it always does.
-You’re a traveler so you need to be prepared for the unexpected, and clearly this is not something one anticipates.
+You’re a traveler so you need to be prepared for the unexpected, and clearly, this is not something one anticipates.
 Weigh your options and try to come to a common ground as to what is the best solution.
 When there is a will there is a way, and the will to travel on will prove to you money shouldn’t be the instance that ruins your experience.

-How you view and spend money as an importance may differ from your partners, just keep that in mind.
+How you view and spend money may differ from your partners, just keep that in mind.
 Be respectful of each other’s spending habits and try to lend a hand when needed, if that becomes necessary.
 At some point on your travels, you may come up short, and vice-versa.
 If able, cover the dinner or bus ticket, help alleviate small stressors the other person is currently facing because, after all, you would want them to do the same for you.
-Help each other out, money isn’t everything, but it can make all the better when a friend is in need.
+Help each other out, money isn’t everything, but it can make it all the better when a friend is in need.

 Arguments are pretty much inevitable, so how you deal with them will be a big part of how your trip flows.
 It’s your choice, you can have it be smooth sailing or run your course through choppy waters.
 You’re going to be exposed to some sides of your travel buddy you’ve never experienced, and believe me, you will discover some sides you didn’t know you had either.
-You must work as a team, consider each others need and wants, and level with one another.
+You must work as a team, consider each other's needs and wants, and level with one another.

 More often than not, you’re going to find yourself thinking “If I just keep my mouth shut, things will get better”.
 Wrong.
 Communication is key, there needs to be a two-way street between travelers.
-Even if it’s the slightest thing, like you’re sick of always buying the shampoo for the both of you, get it off your chest, you will instantly feel better about it.
+Even if it’s the slightest thing like you’re sick of always buying the shampoo for the both of you, get it off your chest, and you will instantly feel better about it.

 “You should just know not to do that!”.
 In reality, maybe they don’t know and when you’re in a new place, with new people, seeing things you’ve possibly never witnessed before, they very well may not know better.
 Personalities are going to clash, what’s acceptable to one may be inadmissible to another; recognize and respect each other’s boundaries and limits.
 They will 100% be tested in various situations, therefore, it’s up to you to be upfront with one another to understand who tolerates and is ok with what.